wavemaker/docs/learn/how-tos/add-custom-filters.md

 [![CustomFilter_adding_using_position](/learn/assets/Custom_filter_adding_using_position.jpg)](/learn/assets/Custom_filter_adding_using_position.jpg)

-#### Using before field in customFilterList
+#### Using Before Field in CustomFilterList

-1. When a `before` attribute is used, custom filter will be added before the position of pre-defined spring filter which is mentioned in value of `before` field.
+1. When a `before` attribute is used, a custom filter will be added before the position of the pre-defined Spring filter which is mentioned in the value of `before` field.
 ```java
 "customFilterList" : [
     {